OWASP/www-policy/operational/privacy.md

 ### Types of Information We Receive From You & How We Get It

 #### Your Public Contributions
-Whatever you post on OWASP Sites can be seen and used by everyone.

 When you make a contribution to any OWASP Site you are creating a permanent, public record of every piece of content added, removed, or altered by you.
 The page history will show when your contribution or deletion was made, as well as your Github username.
 We may use your public contributions, either aggregated with the public contributions of others or individually, to create new features or data-related products for you or to learn more about how the OWASP Sites are used.

 #### Publicly Visible Information
 Account Information & Registration
 - You do not need to create an account to use any OWASP Site.
 - If you want to edit content, you must have a GitHub account.